Before entering into a credit contract (e.g. a home loan), a credit provider (e.g. a bank) must disclose certain facts to the borrower.

 The key facts sheet must be in the form provided in schedule 5 to the NCCP Regulations and contain:

-•information about the cost of the loan (including total amount to be repaid for every $1 borrowed, establishment fees, ongoing fees and amount to be repaid each month and year) (s 133AB NCCP Act).
+• information about the cost of the loan (including the total amount to be repaid for every $1 borrowed, establishment fees, ongoing fees and amount to be repaid each month and year) (s 133AB NCCP Act).

 All credit card application forms must now include a key facts sheet containing up-to-date information about the credit card contract (s 133BC NCCP Act).
 This requirement has applied since 1 July 2012.